Inam-ulrehman/BurgerQueen/README.md

-App in action while my approch to this app is component base rescaleable and clean coding .
+App in action while my approch to this app is component based rescaleable and clean coding .

 MERN Stack .React-> REDUX , Router6 , hooks.
 Nodejs- Express, MongoDB,